IanHugh/phenomics/README.md

 ## Monthly Impact Factor (Update monthly)

-> Monthly citations / (Number of published papers in 2021 and 2022) # need revision
+> Monthly citations / (Number of published papers in 2021 and 2022) # Pending revision

 ![each_month_IF.png](https://github.com/IanHugh/Phenomics/blob/main/Weekly%20Figures/each_month_IF.png)